U.S. House impeaches Trump for a second time; 10 Republicans vote yes

 The Senate’s Republican majority leader, Mitch McConnell, rejected Democratic calls for a quick impeachment trial, saying there was no way to conclude it before Trump leaves office.
 But even if he has left the White House, a Senate conviction of Trump could lead to a vote on banning him from running for office again.

+The mob disrupted the formal certification of Biden’s victory over Trump in the Nov.
+3 election, sent lawmakers into hiding and left five people dead, including a police officer.

-During his speech, Trump repeated false claims that the election was fraudulent and exhorted supporters to march on the Capitol.
+During his speech, Trump repeated false claims that the election was fraudulent and exhorted supporters to march on the Capitol, telling them to “stop the steal,” “show strength,” “fight much harder” and use “very different rules.”

-In a video statement released after the vote, Trump did not mention the impeachment vote and took no responsibility for his remarks to supporters last week, but condemned the violence.
+In a video statement released after the House’s action on Wednesday, Trump did not mention the impeachment vote and took no responsibility for his remarks to supporters last week, but condemned the violence.

 “Mob violence goes against everything I believe in and everything our movement stands for.
 No true supporter of mine could ever endorse political violence.
 No true supporter of mine could ever disrespect law and order,” Trump said.